TekSavvy Internet Review Canada: Plans, Prices and Who Should Choose It

 Disadvantages

-• Outage resolution can be slower (depends on Bell/Rogers)
+• Outage resolution can depend on the underlying network owner

 • DSL plans are slow by 2026 standards

-• Equipment may need to be purchased separately
+• Equipment and hardware terms need to be checked carefully

 Frequently Asked Questions

 InternetAdvice.ca is independently operated with no affiliate links.
 We do not receive compensation from any internet service provider.
-Data verified February 2026.
+Data verified May 2026.
+Prices, promos, speeds, and availability can change by address.